dasdachs/web-dev-tutorials/database-relations/README.md

 | 2   | Lamp   | 1         |
 | 3   | Laptop | 2         |

-Now we know that laptop with id `1` belong to person with id `1` and laptop with id `3` belong to person with id `2`.
+Now we know that item with id `1` belong to person with id `1` and item with id `3` belong to person with id `2`.
 This simple trick is the gist of SQL relationships.

-Pay special attention to the fact that the *person* table has no knowledge of items, only *items* are "aware" of the persons they belong to.
+Pay special attention to the fact that the *person* table has no knowledge of items, only *items* are "aware" of the person they belong to.
 This is important for **two** reasons:

-- relationship are crated on one table only
+- relationships are crated on one table only
-- they are created on the table where we have multiple rows with the same reference or foreign key, like we see with our `lamp` that has the same  person_id as item with id `1`
+- they are created on the table where we have multiple rows with the same reference or foreign key, like we see with our `lamp` item, that has the same `person_id` like item with id `1`

 #### One to many relationship - Python code

 Now to update our models.
-The only model we need to update on order to crate a relationship is the `Todo` model.
+The only model we need to update in order to create a relationship is the `Todo` model.

 ```python
 # file: models.py